DKISTDC/dkist/docs/tutorial/2_search_and_asdf_download.md

   * An mp4 preview movie.
   * A (large) number of FITS files, each containing a "calibrated exposure".

-The ASDF, quality report and preview movie can all be downloaded without authenticating, the FITS files require the use of Globus, which is covered in [this tutorial](./5_downloading_data.html).
+The ASDF, quality report and preview movie can all be downloaded without authenticating, the FITS files require the use of Globus, which is covered in {ref}`dkist:tutorial:downloading-data`.

 ## Using `Fido.search`